mhamann3/learning_git_UCSD/basics.md

-git init 		-- create a new git repo in current folder git status 	-- shows the current status of changes and staged commits in the working directory git add		-- Place one or more files in the staging area
+git init 		-- create a new git repo in current folder git status 	-- shows the current status of changes and staged commits in the working directory git add		-- Place one or more files in the staging area git commit	-- Commit staged changes to the git repo